The Poisonwood Bible: Plot

 After Mama Tataba departs, an orphan boy named Nelson becomes the family servant.
 Nathan and Leah go to Leopoldville (present day Kinshasa) to witness what is going on with the independence in the Congo.
 Methuselah (a parrot the Prices adopted from the previous missionary) dies, and Adah finds his feathers.
 Ruth May becomes very sick and lies in bed for the majority of the day.
 Leah begins to spend a lot of time with Anatole, Kilanga's teacher, discussing topics such as justice and the Congo.
 Leah wants to participate in the hunt, which upsets the village elders, as it would go against their custom, but she eventually is allowed to participate and even hunts an antelope.

 The girls all gather together in the morning to check out the chicken coop.
 Inside they find footprints and a green mamba snake.
 A scream and gasp is heard from Ruth May, who has been bitten by the snake.
-The girls watch her turn cold and blue before she passes away.
+The girls watch her turn cold and blue before she dies.
 Orleanna becomes filled with guilt over Ruth May's death, and takes the other children away, leaving her arrogant husband to fend for himself.
 With Anatole's help, they eventually reach safety.

-The remaining Price sisters go through many different life changes: Adah dedicates herself to getting a scientific education back home (she is hemiplegic and wants to learn more about the condition); Leah marries Anatole and they start a family together; Rachel remains very self-centered, goes through a string of marriages, and starts a business; and Nathan dies in his unsuccessful mission.
+The remaining Price sisters go through many different life changes: Adah dedicates herself to getting a scientific education back home (she is hemiplegic and wants to learn more about the condition); Leah marries Anatole and they start a family together; Rachel remains perceptive but vain and distrustful of men, goes through a string of marriages, and starts a business; and Nathan dies in his unsuccessful mission: killed by a mob of Kilanga's villagers when they blame him for a crocodile attack on a boat of children.

 The story ends with a final chapter from Ruth May reflecting on her sisters and mother attempting to visit her grave, but not being able to find it, and a woman telling them a place named Kilanga never existed.
 She watches her sisters and her mother, and has seen how they have matured; she has matured as well.
 Through her death, she finally is able to understand the Congolese term muntu, which describes the concept of unity and how all life is connected in some way.
 She understands that she is muntu, and a part of all that is around her.
 Ruth May only wants her mother to understand the concept and for her to move on.
 She asks for her mother to forgive herself and not live with the guilt anymore.